 The MBP Student Travel Award supports MBP students to travel to academic meetings that will enhance their research training.
-Reimbursement will be awarded for expenses related to travel to national or international conferences at which the student presents his or her work.
-For more information, please refer to http://medbio.utoronto.ca/content/forms.
+Reimbursement will be awarded for expenses related to travel to national or international conferences at which the student presents their work.
+For more information, please refer to http://medbio.utoronto.ca/forms.